BernardoMG/dev-reTHINK-Hackathon/evaluation.md

 2. Were the used Hyperties well documented?

-  - Yes (5) - 62,5%
+  - Yes - 62,5%
-  - No (3) - 37,5%
+  - No - 37,5%

 Most relevant comments to the previous question:

   * The documentation is OK, but sometimes not entirely clear.

-3. How much knowledge about reTHINK did you think is required?
+3. How much knowledge about reTHINK do you think is required to use it?

 ![3-3](./Figures/Evaluation/3-3.png)